Sitecore/Sitecore.HabitatHome.Commerce/README.md

 _Notes:_

-- If the error occurs while Unicorn publishing to web, just simply re-sync by the following command `.\build.ps1 -Target Initial-From-Sync-Unicorn`
 - Build target **Initial** only needs to be executed successfully during the initial deployment.
 Subsequent deployments can be made by running the **Default** Cake build target: `.\build.ps1` (without target specification).

 ### 3 Deploy Engine